+- We will proactively tackle the causes of crime and disorder. - We will spot problems early; acting promptly to make a difference, and avoiding quick fixes that don't last. - All of our staff will use the same problem solving approach.

+Partnership

-- Our Force: - Prevention - We will proactively tackle the causes of crime and disorder - We will spot problems early; acting promptly to make a difference, and avoiding quick fixes that don't last - All of our staff will use the same problem solving approach - o Partnership - We will work with everyone who can help make our communities safer - We will continue to invest in the strength of our partnerships with Sussex Police and the region - Through trusted relationships, we will solve the problems that cause people most harm, and be judged on our outcomes - Potential - We will become a more diverse organisation in order to be better at what we do - We will invest in technology to get the very best out of our information - We will all take responsibility to protect the environment for future generations
+- We will work with everyone who can help make our communities safer. - ✓ We will continue to invest in the strength of our partnerships with Sussex Police and the region. - Through trusted relationships, we will solve the problems that cause people most harm, and be judged on our outcomes.